duckdb/pg_duckdb/docs/settings.md

 ### `duckdb.force_execution`

 Force queries to use DuckDB execution.
 This is only necessary when accessing only Postgres tables in a query.
-As soon as you access a DuckDB table or DuckDB function (like `read_parquet`), DuckDB execution will be used automatically.
+As soon as you use a DuckDB-only features, then DuckDB execution will be used automatically.
+DuckDB-only features are reading from DuckDB/MotherDuck tables, using DuckDB functions (like `read_parquet`), or `COPY` to remote storage (`s3://` etc).

 Default: `false`